Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Experiments

 We formulate the task to verify no trajectories starting from the initial set $X_0 = [-0.5, 0.5] \times [-9.0, -8.0] \times [-0.5, 0.5]$ can reach the target set $X_F= 10.5, 11] \times [-4.4, -3.9] \times [-0.6, -0.1]$ within a given time horizon $[0,1]$.
-The competitor method lifts the 3-dimensional state into a 73-dimensional observable space, computes the reachable set of the resulting linear system using Polynomial Zonotope, we project the computed reachable set back to the original state space for reachability verification.
-As depicted in Fig. \ref{fig:roessler_rv}, the set-propagation method yields an over-approximated reachable set that intersects with the target set, thus failing to verify the unreachability specification, leaving the result inconclusive.
-In contrast, our framework leverages the principal Koopman eigenpairs learned from trajectory data to bypass the conservative and expensive geometric operations, and our estimated reach-time bound in this case is empty with high probability.
+The competitor method lifts the 3-dimensional state into a 73-dimensional observable space, computes the reachable set of the resulting linear system using Polynomial Zonotope, the computed set is then projected back to the original state space for verification.
+As depicted in Fig. \ref{fig:roessler_rv}, the set-propagation method yields a conservative over-approximated that intersects with the target set, rendering the unreachability verification inconclusive.
+In contrast, our framework leverages the principal Koopman eigenpairs learned from trajectory data to bypass the conservative and expensive geometric operations, and our estimated reach-time bound is empty with high probability.
 This conclusion is validated by the simulated trajectories as shown in Fig. \ref{fig:roessler_rv}.

 \end{example}